ffMathy/wyoming_elevenlabs/README.md

 #### 2. Deploying with Speaches Local Service

-If you prefer using a local service like Speaches instead of official OpenAI services, follow these instructions:
+If you prefer using a local service like Speaches instead of official ElevenLabs services, follow these instructions:

-- **Docker Compose Configuration**: Use the `docker-compose.speaches.yml` template which includes configuration for both the Wyoming OpenAI proxy and the Speaches service.
+- **Docker Compose Configuration**: Use the `docker-compose.speaches.yml` template which includes configuration for both the Wyoming ElevenLabs proxy and the Speaches service.

 - **Speaches Setup**:
   - The Speaches container is configured with specific model settings (`Systran/faster-distil-whisper-large-v3` for STT and `speaches-ai/Kokoro-82M-v1.0-ONNX` for TTS).